 Beginning in 2007, TED entrusted m ss ng p eces to tell the story beyond the TED Talks.
 After being granted unprecedented access to the organization and its members, they have created intimate profiles and friendships with some of the world’s most fascinating global leaders, thinkers, doers and artists.
 Today, Ari Kuschnir (CEO/Executive Producer), sits on the curatorial board for TED’s ‘Ads Worth Spreading.’

-In late 2010 two new partners joined the company – Kate Oppenheim came from OgilvyEntertainment to become an Executive Producer, and longtime collaborator Josh Nussbaum joined as a Director.
+In late 2010 two new partners joined the company – Kate Oppenheim came from OgilvyEntertainment to become an Executive Producer, and longtime collaborator Josh Nussbaum joined as a Director. m ss ng p eces operated as a creative collective and a number of directors started working regularly with the company.

 In 2011 m ss ng p eces also expanded to music videos, partnering up with some of the most exciting indie artists around: Panda Bear, Memory Tapes, Chairlift, Matthew Dear and more.
 Eric Epstein’s visionary video for Memory Tapes was nominated for a Grammy and won best indie video at this years UK Music Video Awards.
 Jordan Fish’s choose-your-own-adventure interactive music video for Chairlift was released in March 2012 to critical and popular acclaim, and was nominated for an O Music Award (MTV).